Tiger-Du/tiger-du.github.io/poetry.md

 Here are two poems that I composed before college — both about the outdoors, which is another of my pastimes.
 They are quite melodramatic, but so is most poetry that I know of!

-Besides rhyming and meter, see whether you can identify the other rhetorical devices, of which there are many.
+Besides rhyming and meter, see whether you can identify the uses of assonance, consonance, and alliteration.

 \- Tiger